 Once she said “hello,” I was done.
 I know I scared her because I could not form a word.
 My cry was so guttural and animalistic.
 She kept asking me what was wrong and all I could say is I can’t get her eyes out of my head.

 We cried together.
 Mainly, she just listened to me cry.
 She said that I have never mourned this loss.
 I went straight into “how can I help” mode.
 A year later, I am mourning and I am mourning hard.

 She asked me a question.
 “What memories do you have about LA that makes you smile?”
 Through my tears, I said “bats and boxed hair dye.”
 At that moment, my friend BURST out laughing through her tears.
 I started laughing and I recounted the story of the night she tried to drown me while coloring my hair.
 How Big Daddy told her she could NEVER come over and color my hair again (this happened often).
 Then, as she was leaving my house, at midnight, the bats dive-bombed her hair.

 We were chatting under the security light.
 She had bleach blonde hair.
-The bats came swooping out of no where.
-It was the funniest scene in the history of ever.
+The bats came swooping out of nowhere.
+It was the funniest scene in history of ever.
 Her screaming swatting bats and my doubled over laughing with maroon hair.

 The Next Day

 I ordered a small stuffed bat.
 When it came in, I put it in my curio cabinet.
 Around its neck, I have the necklace that my friend had made for me.
 I have wrapped that necklace around the bat’s neck.
 This simple act creates calmness in me and peace.
 I will miss her every day, but I know that she knows Jesus because I was there when she asked Him into her heart.
 She is with Him and one day I will see her again.